nivlab/opendata/source/_posts/bertram2021.md

 Publication(s): https://psyarxiv.com/rbacu/
 Data repository: https://osf.io/9crq6/?view_only=80f45d9c41de4e5cbd69c11f462441f5

-Data from two experiments (N = 162; N = 119) measuring the effects of emotional dominance on probability estimates.
+Data for a study in which N=281 participants across two experiments (N=162, N=119) in which participants estimated the probabilities of neutral compound events and rated their current mood.